wittawatj/cadgan/README.md

 ## Code

-* Support Python 3.6+
+* Support Python 3.6+.

+* Require Pytorch 0.4.1.
+Require a GPU.

 * Automatic dependency resolution only works with a new version of pip.
       First upgrade you pip with `pip install --upgrade pip`.

+* If you use Anaconda, consider creating a new environment before installing `cadgan`.

+        conda create -n cadgan pytorch=0.4.1

+  where cadgan in the above command is an arbitrary name for the environment.

+* Activate the environment with `conda activate cadgan`.
+You might want to install Jupyter notebook with `conda install jupyter`.

-* This repo is set up so that once you clone, you can do
+* Make you you activate the environment first.
+Then, install the `cadgan` package.
+This repo is set up so that once you clone, you can do

         pip install -e /path/to/the/folder/of/this/repo/